+The U.S. nursing shortage is only expected to get worse over the next decade.
 Many industry experts believe bringing more male nurses into the profession may be part of the solution.
 While more men have entered nursing over the past four decades, male nurses still make up a relatively small percentage of the nursing workforce.

+Experts cite a variety of reasons for fewer male nurses such as societal gender stereotypes and the lack of male role models in nursing.
 However, with a rapidly worsening nursing shortage because of the aging baby boomer population, the need for gender diversity is more important than ever for nursing schools and health systems.

 More male nurses are important for diversity